 Sarahjane holds an MA in American history from Georgetown University and is an author and art dealer with an unrelenting drive to build a better world.
 Co-owner of the pioneering online illustration art retailer Grapefruit Moon Gallery, she is also a noted expert in the visual history of America.
 Her career and activism have both centered around building small, innovative teams that are deeply mission driven.

-Gunita Singh received her JD from Georgetown Law and is Legal Strategist for Property of the People.
+Gunita Singh received her JD from Georgetown Law and is Staff Attorney for Property of the People.
 She has experience with oversight of law enforcement and police misconduct, animal protection and environmentalism, marriage equality and civil rights.
 From raising awareness post-9/11 about discrimination against South Asian-Americans to encouraging institutions to adopt more environmentally-friendly menus, she knows firsthand that individuals have power to make the world a better place.

 Believing deeply that "information is the currency of democracy," Gunita is passionate about keeping government transparent and accountable.